Please scroll down the page to cover the following information:

 The following pages are intended to answer these kind of questions.
 I hope you find them informative and helpful.

 Chair of Governors, Pinvin Federation

 As Governors we represent parents and the wider community in the running of our Federation’s two schools.
-We work in partnership with our Executive Head Teacher and his staff to ensure that each and every one of our schools’ pupils enjoys the highest possible standards of education and achieves to the best of his or her ability.
+We work in partnership with our Federation Head Teacher and her staff to ensure that each and every one of our schools’ pupils enjoys the highest possible standards of education and achieves to the best of his or her ability.

 We do not get involved in day-to-day operational matters.
-These are the responsibility of our Executive Head Teacher and his team.
+These are the responsibility of our Federation Head Teacher and her team.